A History of the Lineal Heavyweight Championship (1885 – 2021)

 But three years on from his Klitschko win, Fury has cemented his place at the top of the heavyweight tree.

-An enthralling draw against WBC belt-holder Deontay Wilder in 2018 was followed that up with an even better display in 2020.
+An enthralling draw against WBC belt-holder Deontay Wilder in 2018 followed up with an even better display in 2020.

 Wilder was beaten up and stopped by the lineal champion in seven rounds at the MGM Grand in Las Vegas.